svanderburg/node2nix/README.md

 ```

 Within this shell session, files can be modified and run without any hassle.
-For example, the following command should work without any trouble:
+For example, the following command should work:

 ```bash
 $ node bin/node2nix.js --help